-- http://www.kypa.net/intake-form.html - Client Assistance Program Information Sheet - The Office of Vocational Rehabilitation Appeal Rights Information Sheet - Consumer Guide
+- Client Assistant Program Information Sheet

+- The Office of Vocational Rehabilitation Appeal Rights Information Sheet

+- Consumer Guide

-Each individual applying for or receiving services must be informed of appeal rights, including the names and addresses of individuals with whom appeals may be filed.
-An individual may appeal any action concerning the furnishing of or denial of Vocational Rehabilitation services within sixty (60) days of becoming aware of the action.
-An appeal may be requested in writing; by telephone through direct contact with the Director of Program Services or a designee; or on tape.
+Each individual determined potentially eligible, applying for, or receiving services must be informed of appeal rights, including the names and addresses of individuals with whom appeals may be filed.
+An individual may appeal any determination made by the office that affects the provision, denial, reduction, suspension, or cessation of that individual's vocational rehabilitation services within fourteen (14) days of receipt of written notice of an office decision or receipt of verbal notice of an office decision, as determined by the date in the case record.
+An appeal may be requested in writing or by telephone through direct contact with the Director of Field Services or a designee.
 A voice mail message does not constitute a request for a hearing.

 The counselor should make every effort to rectify situations as they develop through communication and negotiation.
-If, however, the dispute is such that a resolution cannot be reached, the applicant or eligible individual has the option of requesting an informal review, mediation or impartial hearing.
+If, however, the dispute is such that a resolution cannot be reached, the applicant or eligible individual has the option of requesting an informal review, mediation, or impartial hearing.
 Regardless of the option chosen, an impartial hearing must be conducted within sixty days of this request unless an informal resolution is achieved or the parties agree to a specific extension of time, not to exceed one year.
 Requests for informal administrative review and mediation begin the 60-day time clock for conducting a hearing.

 The applicant or eligible individual shall, at the time of requesting a hearing, identify accommodations required and submit an issue statement for the hearing.
-The individual will be notified in writing by the Director of Program services of the right to be represented by counsel or representative and will be informed of the availability of services from the Client Assistance Program.
+The individual will be notified in writing by the Director of Field services of the right to be represented by counsel or representative and will be informed of the availability of services from the Client Assistance Program.
 The Office shall not be responsible for any fees incurred by the individual for legal services.

-Pending a final determination of a hearing or other final resolution, services provided under an Individual Plan of Employment shall not be suspended, reduced, or terminated unless:
+Pending a final determination of a hearing or other final resolution, services provided under an Individual Plan of Employment shall not be suspended, reduced, or terminated unless the Office has evidence that the service was obtained through:

-- Services have been obtained through misrepresentation, fraud, collusion, or criminal conduct on the part of the applicant or eligible individual; or - The applicant or eligible individual, or an authorized representative requests such action.
+- Services have been obtained through misrepresentation, fraud, collusion, or criminal conduct; or - The appellant, or an authorized representative, requests such action.